jonathanford94/Jamming/README.md

 ## PLYLSTR 🎵

-Jammming is a React web app with a purpose of allowing users to build playlists which can then be added to their account.
+PLYLSTR is a React web app with a purpose of allowing users to build playlists which can then be added to their account.
 It was built using the Spotify API, in which a user can log into their account (via Spotify) allowing Spotify content to be retrieved, playlists to be created and then posted to the user's Spotify account.

 ### Technologies Used 💻
 - HTML